xynox19/multithreading-server/README.md

 - Basic send/receive communication
 - Clean, minimal codebase for learning or extension

+# Python Server-Client

+## File Structure
+- client.py
+- server.py

+## Run Instructions

+Run the server prior to the client and ensure both models use the same port.
+Feel free to adapt anything else after.

+# C++ Server-Client

 ## File Structure

 - `tcp-server.cc`: The main multithreaded server implementation.
 - `tcp-client.cc`: A client that connects to the server for communication.